JonsPool/Poolvarme/README.md

 a device with only one switch, the ID is always `0`.
 Each instance of the script can only control a single switch.

+### invertSwitch (default `false`)
+This setting can invert the switching logic which is useful for some electrical configurations:

+When set to `false`, the script turns the switch ON for the selected (cheapest) hours and OFF for the remaining hours.<br>
+When set to `true`, the script turns the switch OFF for the selected (cheapest) hours and ON for the remaining hours.

 ### telegramActive (default `false`)

 Set this to `true` to activate the Telegram feature.
 In order to use this feature, you need to have